AP PHOTOS: In Iran, isolated musicians perform from rooftops - KVIA

 But the coronavirus pandemic has loosened some mores, as doctors and nurses dance in social media videos that earlier could have served as grounds for arrest.

-Among those taking to the rooftops are female musicians like 36-year-old composer and tar player Midya Farajnejad.
-A tar is a long-necked stringed instrument
+Among those taking to the rooftops is 36-year-old composer and tar player Midya Farajnejad.
+A tar is a long-necked stringed instrument.

-“It is not easy for me to stay at home and not be on stage or in studio during quarantine, so I … play tar on the roof, to share my emotions with the neighbors,” Farajnejad said during a lull in one recent session.
+“It is not easy for me to stay at home and not be on stage or in studio during quarantine, so I … play tar on the roof, to share my emotions with the neighbors,” Farajnejad said during a lull in one of his recent sessions.

 Others, like 26-year-old accordion player Kaveh Ghafari, agree.

-Note: This story was first published on April 16, 2020.
-It was updated on April 17, 2020 to correct that Midya Farajnejad, a 36-year-old composer and tar player, is a man, not a woman.